Safety advice for travelling in Sri Lanka

 It is important to note that your travel insurance policy may not provide cover if you do not comply with Sri Lanka's visa or other entry requirements.
 To help ensure you are prepared for your trip, you should research and understand the relevant entry conditions before you travel.

-Advice for Tourists Travelling in Sri Lanka
+Practical Tips for tourists travelling in Sri Lanka

 Travelling to Sri Lanka offers incredible experiences, but it's important to be well-informed about practical details like currency, staying connected and transport.
 For more information, visit the official Sri Lanka tourism website.